Access Rules

 Add access rule

-After you create the first rule, the section label changes to Execute Access Rules and the rule appears underneath as a movable card.
+After you create the first rule, the section label changes to Execute Access Rules and the rule appears as a movable card.

 Click + Access rule to add more rules.